 How did you keep Daniel entertained during the trip and in Austria?

 Daniel goes everywhere (well – we do!) with his Nintendo DS, Laptop and DVD player, we also carry a backup also in case the batteries run out.

 In Austria, we made sure we stayed at a hotel with a wireless connection, that way Daniel could watch movies and YouTube on the internet.
 To be honest after his medical treatment, he was exhausted most evenings.

 Did you get a chance to sightsee at all—what did he like best and what will you want to see when you return?

 We loved Graz, the architecture of the old buildings was great to see and we spent a great deal of time looking at them.
 The Schlossberg’ amazing and the view over the city was wonderful.
 We spent a considerable amount of time sitting outside restaurants relaxing and just taking in a different culture.
 We went to the swimming pool on the edge of town, and that was nothing like anything we have in the UK.

 We didn’t go to Vienna; that is something we plan to do in August.
 Daniel loved the parks and especially the park outside the Kinder clinic.

 Were there any special souvenirs or mementos Daniel got from the trip?

-The most special souvenir Daniel got from Austria was his feeding tube being removed.
+The most extraordinary memory Daniel got from Austria was his feeding tube being removed.
 It’s that simple.